microsoft/terminal/README.md

 The Windows Console host, `conhost.exe`, is Windows' original command-line user experience.

-The Console is the app you see and interact with when you run Cmd, PowerShell, wsl, or any other command-line application on Windows.
+The Console is the app you see and interact with when you run Cmd, PowerShell, WSL, or any other command-line application on Windows.

 Console also implements Windows' command-line infrastructure, hosting the Windows Console API, input engine, rendering engine, and user preferences.